hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 If the mounts do not match what you specified in `etc/fstab`, then something is astray !
 Check what you have done above.

-Do an `ls -al` on each of the mounts and on the `/mnt/shared/mp4lib` folder to check they are visible.
+In a Terminal do an `ls -al` on each of the mounts, eg on `/mnt/shared/usb3disk1`, and also on the `/mnt/shared/overlay` folder to check they are visible.

-If the files in the mounts do not match what you expect from `etc/fstab`, then something is astray !
-Check what you have done above.
+**If the files in the mounts do not match what you expect from `/etc/fstab`, then something is astray !
+Check what has been done above.**

 #### Install and configure `SAMBA`